 The Atreus is a small mechanical keyboard that is based around the shape of the human hand.
 It combines the comfort of a split ergonomic keyboard with the crisp key action of mechanical switches, all while fitting into a tiny profile.

 There's nothing quite like the satisfaction of typing on a keyboard you've constructed with your own hands.
 The Atreus DIY kit contains all the parts and detailed instructions you need to put together your own unique, handmade keyboard.
-If you aren't confident in your soldering skills, fully-assembled boards are also available for a limited time.
+If you aren't confident in your soldering skills, fully-assembled boards are available for a limited time.

 The Atreus's Cherry MX Blue switches enjoy great popularity among keyboard enthusiasts for their precise, crisp action.
 Most keyboards use a layer of rubber to provide resistance under the keys, but each Cherry switch has a separate spring.